Online Payment Security

-The world has embraced the digital era, persuaded by the many perks of advanced technology and luring consumers in with the one advantage that was guaranteed to entice every generation: speed.
-Any operation or transaction can be transferred online.
-With the push of a few buttons, the virtual space becomes the common room of the globe where any person, any place, and any service can be reached within moments.
+The world has embraced the digital era, persuaded by the many perks of advanced technology and the one advantage that was guaranteed to entice every generation: speed.
+With any transaction or operation being easily completed online with the push of a few buttons, the virtual space has become the common room of the globe where any person and service can be easily reached within moments.
 It’s almost instant, easy to use, and accessible around the world.

 This significant step forward into the future has solidified the ever-increasing reliance on the Internet and technology as a whole.
-And with it, its risks.
+However, with the increased convenience comes significant risk.

 Online e-commerce has now become more exposed than any type of traditional commerce.
-Its vulnerability is costly both to merchants and customers, who are often easy prey when conducting transactions in the lack of secure third-party platforms or gateways.
-Businesses and their clients are more vulnerable than ever to card fraud, data breaches, and identity theft through the online medium.
+Its vulnerability is costly both to merchants and customers, who are often easy prey when conducting online transactions in the lack of secure third-party platforms or gateways.
+Businesses and their clients are more vulnerable than ever to credit and debit card fraud, data breaches, and identity theft through the online medium.

 Credit Card Fraud Statistics

 Credit card fraud has become an increasingly severe problem in the online world.
-Technology, such as EMV (Europay, MasterCard, and Visa) promise to fix most of the issues related to fraud that could potentially appear.
-It implies the use of a smart card (chip-and-PIN) that will improve the security of existing cards with magnetic stripes.
-Every time an EMV card will be used, the payment will automatically have a unique code generated that can never be reused.
+Technology, such as EMV (Europay, MasterCard, and Visa) promises to fix most of the security concerns related to fraud that could potentially appear.
+The implication is that using smart cards with chip-and-PIN will improve the security of existing cards that have magnetic strips.
+Every time an EMV card will be used, the payment will automatically have a unique code generated during the payment process that can never be reused.
 Thus, it prevents counterfeit fraud.

 The continuous growing severity of the issues has stretched worldwide.
 The U.K. reported that a majority of fraud-related losses their citizens have encountered had occurred in the U.S. in 2015:

 - 10% in France;